JayWood/the-seo-framework/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-An automated, advanced, accessible, unbranded and extremely fast SEO solution for any WordPress website.
+The SEO Framework plugin provides an automated and advanced SEO solution for your WordPress website.

 == Description ==

 = The SEO Framework =

 **Easy for beginners, awesome for experts.
 WordPress SEO for Everyone.**
+An accessible, unbranded and extremely fast SEO solution for any WordPress website.

 > <strong>This plugin strongly helps you create better SEO value for your content.</strong><br>
 > But at the end of the day, it all depends on how entertaining or well-constructed your content or product is.